-Jamie Jilynn Chung (born April 10th 1983) is an American actress and blogger.
+Jamie Jilynn Chung (born April 10th 1983 in San Francisco, California) is an American actress and blogger.

 Her career began on The Real World of all things.
 She was a contestant on The Real World: Sandiego, the fourteenth season of the show.
 However she has since gone onto bigger and better things - and has had one of the most successful media careers out of The Real World's alumni.
 Not that it wasn't tough to shake her reputation from it however; she claims she left it off her resume in most of her early auditions.
 She's also one of the most successful Asian-American actors working in Hollywood today.
 Though she too still falls victim to the Minority Show Ghetto - as evidenced by the Development Hell for the biopic Eden, which struggled to find investors due to its absence of a White Male Lead.
 They didn't have to in the end, and Jamie won critical acclaim for her performance.